A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Celebrated for three days by the Lamas, Torgya starts from the 28th day of the eleventh month of lunar calender.
 The activities include making a pyramidical structure of barley flour, offering prayers, lightening every corner and performing dance.
 The dance signifies the victory of good over evil spirits.

 There are no such luxury accommodation available.
-Only some accommodations are available at Tawang.
+Some accommodations are available only at Tawang.

 How to Reach Tawang